 In some cases, the best treatment plan to pursue is the ClariFix procedure, as it is viewed as a better solution to alleviating rhinitis symptoms.
 ClariFix is a clinically-proven, minimally invasive cryotherapy, or localized freezing, of the inflamed area in the nose.

 Using a small probe, one of our team can target the posterior nasal nerve and freeze the area, which alleviates irritation in the nose.
 During the procedure, patients typically experience a little pressure and a cold sensation in the nose.
 The procedure takes around 10 minutes to administer, and it usually takes between two and six weeks post-treatment to see improvements.

 Del Rey MD is one of the recognized practices in the state of California carrying out the ClariFix procedure to alleviate the symptoms of chronic and allergic rhinitis.
 Dr. Sigari was one of the first physicians to introduce the process in Southern California.
-As a result, he and his expert teams in Marina del Rey, Long Beach, Lancaster and Bakersfield, have a superior amount of experience with providing ClariFix as a successful solution to rhinitis issues, and have seen more patients as a result of their expertise.
+As a result, he and his expert teams in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California, have a superior amount of experience with providing ClariFix as a successful solution to rhinitis issues, and have seen more patients as a result of their expertise.

 At Del Rey MD we offer RhinAer as a procedure to ease the discomfort and severe symptoms of rhinitis.
 One of our ENT physicians applies local anesthesia to numb the inside of the nose so the treatment is as pain-free as possible.